 Mauna Kea is a sacred summit, a home of deities.
 It's also an astronomical Eden where 13 telescopes peer into the heavens with little light or air pollution to obscure the view.

-The mountain is the tallest in the world, a popular tourist destination with snow atop and surf below.
+The mountain is a popular tourist destination with snow atop and surf below.
 And it has been the site of hundreds of native Hawaiian protests aimed at stopping construction of the $1.5 billion Thirty Meter Telescope (TMT), which will be the largest and most powerful telescope on the mountain.
 The site makes sense from a scientific perspective — its location above the clouds will allow scientists to understand more about star and planet formation, far beyond what we can do with current telescopes.
 But the choice makes less sense from a cultural perspective.

 "The Mauna Kea issue is really simple," says Kealoha Pisciotta, a longtime opponent of the telescope.
 "Any land on the mountain without an existing telescope is considered a cultural and natural preserve, and requires a permit from the Hawaii Department of Land and Natural Resources (DLNR) for development.
 The DLNR's mandate is to protect Hawaii's cultural and natural resources, but it’s not.
 Therein lies the problem."